119 FW 1

 B. Regional or Duty Station Surveys: Regional offices and duty stations should develop and follow local approval procedures for employees to use duty time and Government equipment to respond to local surveys.

-For information on the content of this chapter, contact the Division of Policy and Directives Management.
+For information on the content of this chapter, contact the Division of Policy, Performance, and Management Programs.